 Q: How can I submit a nomination?

-Nominations are submitted via a link on the Trailblazer Awards website: www.womenscouncil.wi.gov/trailblazer
+Nominations are submitted online via a link on the Trailblazer Awards website: www.womenscouncil.wi.gov/trailblazer

 Q: Can I get a paper nomination form that I can print out and mail in?